rajeshvkothari/oom/README.md

     ```sh
     ./build.sh
     ```

+    Check wither all csar are created at home/ubuntu/tosca-models/cci.

 ## Building images and started docker containers of puccini tosca components
 - **List of components and their summary:**(TBD)
   - TOSCA_SO: